COURSE STRUCTURE

 Flours

-How processing affects dietary carbohydrate and fiber
+How processing affects dietary carbohydrate and fibre

 Effect of wet-heat treatments